dwrobel/flatcam/README.md

 - optimized the FlatCAMGerber.clear_plot_apertures() method
 - some changes in the ObjectUI and for the Geometry UI
 - finished a very rough and limited HPGL2 file import
+- HPGL2 import: added support for circles, arcs and 3-point arcs.
+Everything works only for absolute coordinates.

 11.12.2019